AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 title: Editing an External SPA within AEM
 description: This document describes the recommended steps to upload a standalone SPA to an AEM instance, add editable sections of content, and enable authoring.
 ---
-# Editing and External SPA within AEM {#external-spa-within-aem}
+# Editing an External SPA within AEM {#editing-external-spa-within-aem}

-When deciding [what level of integration](/help/implementing/developing/headful-headless.md) you would like to have between your external SPA and AEM, it is often clear that you need to be able to view and edit the SPA within AEM.
+When deciding [what level of integration](/help/implementing/developing/headful-headless.md) you would like to have between your external SPA and AEM, you often need to be able to edit as well as view the SPA within AEM.

 ## Overview {#overview}